fransan33/TTC_Delay_Project/README.md

 station, hour, or day, ties were included (RANK rather than ROW_NUMBER).
 In practice, ties at rank 1 are rare but were not explicitly handled.

+- 90% OTP is the KPI target for each year...

 ### Limitations
 - [What gaps exist in the data?]
 - [What analysis was out of scope but could affect interpretation?]